danr789/danr789.github.io/pop/help.md

 ```
 loadScene game.scenes.hub.tutorial2.Tutorial2
 ```
-This Will Teleport you to the Home Island, from where you can go back to the Map or the home
+This Will Teleport you to the Home Island, from where you can go back to the Map